parlance-zz/parlance-zz/README.md

 * Random tilemap generator for Unity from example maps with enforced constraints - variation on wave-function-collapse, basically a CSP solver with bitfields and fast intrinsics.
 (C++ and C#) (https://github.com/parlance-zz/parlance-zz/tree/main/rmx)
 * DSP pre-processing tool for machine learning to convert raw audio to and from quantized power-spectral-density log-spectrograms (C++, AVX2) (https://github.com/parlance-zz/Pulse)
 * Generative neural network for audio using power-spectral-density log-spectrograms (Python, Keras) (https://github.com/parlance-zz/parlance-zz/tree/main/keras)
+* Discord bot, interface and utilities for the diffusers library (stable-diffusion) - This project is where Fourier shaped noise out-painting was first developed and explored (https://github.com/parlance-zz/g-diffuser-bot)

 While working for my current employer:
 * Conversion tool for Windows Server 2003 scheduled tasks exported binary format to Server 2008 XML format (C++)